KayanatSuleman/Visaeg---Fashion/README.md

 3. UPLOADING IMAGE TO ASSETS FOLDER:
    + 7. Problem: Trying to update an image in assets folder > img > logo.png.
     Linked Logo.png using "a href=“assets/img/logo.png>" but no image display.
-   + Solution: There was no img tag assocaited with the certain piece of code.
+   + Solution: There was no img tag associated with the certain piece of code.
    + Reference:<https://stackoverflow.com/questions/41468951/images-not-displaying-in-github-pages>

 4. CENTERING LOGO: